-This Stakeholder Engagement Plan (SEP) has been developed for the Conargo Wind Farm and Battery.
+This Stakeholder Engagement Plan (SEP) has been developed for Koorakee Energy Park (the project).
 It outlines SQE's approach to community and stakeholder engagement throughout the development phase of the project.
 When the project progresses into the construction phase, this plan will be reviewed and updated to guide the ongoing stakeholder engagement requirements for the project.